 Unless you are planning to operate your own property office, or work as an independent contractor, there is mostly no requirement for you to hold a full licence.
 This means that you can hold a Certificate of Registration/Agents Authority and work under the supervision of a fully licensed agent.

-In NSW, there are Property Services Reforms scheduled to be introduced in early 2020, that will mean that all persons who hold a Certificate of Registration will be required to undertake additional education and gain a full property licence within four years of commencing work in the industry.
-This is significant and proactive action being taken by NSW Fair Trading to improve the professionalism and knowledge-base of the industry.
+This requirement is different in NSW.
+As of 23rd March 2020, the legislation was amended and it is now a requirement that all agents are ultimately licensed.
+The requirement is that all persons who hold a Certificate of Registration will be required to undertake additional education and gain a full property licence within four years of commencing work in the industry.
+This is significant and proactive action by NSW Fair Trading to improve the professionalism and knowledge-base of the industry.

 To work in the property industry, you require either a Certificate or Registration (entry level requirement) or a full licence.
 If you hold a Certificate of Registration, you are required to work under the supervision of a fully licensed agent.
 If you hold a full licence, you can choose to work independently, operate your own business or work for another licensed agent.

 There are various ways of being employed in the property industry.
 You should refer to the Commonwealth Real Estate Industry Award 2015, which took effect within the industry throughout Australia on 2nd April 2018.

 For information about being employed under the Award, refer to the Real Estate Employers Federation on www.reef.org.au